 If you are unable to run and/or hide, fighting an active shooter is a last resort measure.
-Only when your life is in danger should you attempt to disrupt the active shooter by:
+Only when your life is in danger should you attempt to disrupt the active shooter/ assailant by:

-- Incapacitating the shooter. - o Acting with as much physical aggression as possible. - o Improvising weapons and throwing items at the shooter.
+- \circ Incapacitating the shooter/assailant via physical attack or throwing heavy objects directly towards them. - Acting with as much physical aggression as possible. - o Improvising weapons and throwing items at the shooter/assailant.